whroman/minesweeper-angular/README.md

 * `gulp` or `gulp dev`
     * Run a local dev server located at http://localhost:8888/dev.html with unminified files or http://localhost:8888 using production-ready files.
 This allows for development involving HTTP and AJAX requests.
-    * Watches all \*.scss and \*.coffee files, automatically building those resources when a change is detected
+    * Watches all \*.scss and \*.coffee files, automatically compiling and building the resources when a change is detected

 ## Development

 ### Getting Started

 It is imperative to have the default `gulp` (or `gulp dev`) task running while developing.

-* `http://localhost:8888/Pages/prod/home.html` will serve a single, built JS file
-* `http://localhost:8888/Pages/dev/home.html` will serve individual and unminified JS files
-* Both `index` and `dev` will serve a single built css file with a sass sourcemap
-* Gulp doesn't handle sourcemaps very well across plugins.
-[This is a known issue](https://github.com/gulpjs/gulp/issues/356), so storing JS and Coffee in separate places will do for now.
+The dev server is located at `http://localhost:8888`.

 ### Structure
 ```
 minesweeper-angular
 └── Resources
-    ├── bower_components // Contains all third-party libraries and frameworks
+    ├── bower_components // Contains all third-party libraries
     ├── coffee
     │   ├── app.js      // Main Angular file.
 Ties together routes, templates and controllers
     │   ├── collections // Used by controllers to operate on collections of data/models